• Skip to primary navigation

 Yes, these cards complement each other very well.
 You can transfer the points you earn from the Chase Freedom Unlimited® to the Chase Sapphire Preferred® Card to get the boost in travel points.
 Or, transfer points to Chase’s travel partners to possibly reap more value.

 You can get excellent cash back rewards on almost all of your everyday purchases between both credit cards.
 Gas is the only category that neither card offers elevated rewards for.
 However, you can get 3% on gasoline purchases on your Chase Freedom Unlimited card during your first year since it falls under the “other purchases” category.
-After that, you can still get 1.5% cash back on those purchases which is still better than 1% cash back that other cards offer for the “other purchases” category.
+After that, you can still get 1.5% cash back on those purchases which is still better than the 1% cash back that other cards offer for the “other purchases” category.

 There is a caveat, though.
 Chase has an unwritten rule called the 5/24 rule.
 This means they won’t (generally) approve anyone for a credit card if you’ve opened five accounts or more within the past 24 months–any credit card, not just Chase cards.
 So, if you’ve opened four accounts in the last 24 months, you’ll need to think carefully about which card to apply for first.
 Then you might need to wait until you’re under the 5/24 guideline to get the other card.